MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-model-monitoring.md

 You can use events generated by Azure Machine Learning model monitoring runs to set up event-driven applications, processes, or continuous integration/continuous delivery (CI/CD) workflows with [Azure Event Grid](how-to-use-event-grid.md).
 When your model monitor detects drift, data quality issues, or model performance degradation, you can track these events with Event Grid and take action programmatically.

 For example, if the accuracy of your classification model in production dips below a certain threshold, you can use Event Grid to begin a retraining job that uses collected ground truth data.
-To learn how to integrate Azure Machine Learning with Event Grid, see [Perform continuous model monitoring in Azure Machine Learning](how-to-monitor-model-performance.md).
+To learn how to integrate Azure Machine Learning with Event Grid, see [Monitor performance of models deployed to production](how-to-monitor-model-performance.md).

 ## Related content